 Jonathan Hunt is the director of USF's Writing Center.
 He teaches public speaking and composition courses in the Department of Rhetoric and Language at USF.
 He also teaches courses in the first-year seminar program and USF's Honors College.
 His courses are activity-based and student-centered, focused on fostering students’ intellectual curiosity and rhetorical agency.
 Professor Hunt has been at USF since 2012 and served as co-director of the Tracy Seeley Center for Teaching Excellence from 2016 to 2019.
-He is director of the composition program in the Department of Rhetoric and Language from 2019 to 2022 and co-chaired the Academic Integrity Committee from 2018 to 2022.
+He directed the composition program in the Department of Rhetoric and Language from 2019 to 2022 and co-chaired the Academic Integrity Committee from 2018 to 2022.

 Prior to coming to USF, he taught at Stanford University, where he served as associate director of the program in writing and rhetoric from 2010 to 2012, and at Santa Clara University, where he served as associate editor of the flagship NCTE journal College English from 2000 to 2006.